top of page

 • Packaging: Especially compostable and recyclable packaging materials

-As a manufacturer of eco-friendly bagasse tableware, I've experienced a fivefold increase in inquiries from U.S. importers since the tariffs were implemented.
+As a manufacturer of eco-friendly bagasse tableware, I've experienced a fivefold increase in enquiries from U.S. importers since the tariffs were implemented.

 5. How Indian Exporters Have Responded